 The Use Case Models help to define the scope of a solution.
 The Use Case describes the desired result that a “user” (or system) needs to achieve through interaction with a system.
 The primary purpose of the Use Case is to capture the required system behavior from the perspective of the end-user in achieving one or more desired goals.
 A Use Case narrative contains a description of associations and interaction between actors and the system.
 The use case model may also be represented visually in UML in order to show relationships with other use cases and actors.
 Essentially, the Use Case diagrams the “optimum” path to achieve the goal as well as the known exceptions, alterations and extensions.

-Instructor creates new course group
+Authentication/Authorization